amma1967/test_repo/README.md

 # test_repo
-this is to learn vcs
+this is to  validate git hub